rtrichter/Hangman/README.md

 NOTE:
 I am new to programming and would really appreciate any revisions to my code Feel free to let me know what you think and how you would do it better

+Also I am aware that single player is currently broken i am working on fixing it